m4salah/Virtual-Tourist/README.md

 # Virtual-Tourist
-This app part of udacity iOS Developer Nanodegree, This app allow anyone to see photos related to any place on earth if there is photo of course.
+This app part of udacity iOS Developer Nanodegree, This app allow anyone to see photos related to any place on earth if there is photo of course using Flickr API.
  * [Project Rubric](https://review.udacity.com/#!/rubrics/1990/view)

 ## This project focused on